NEW YORK IS HOLDING ITS 2ND DEMOCRATIC PRIMARY ON AUGUST 23 – MAKE SURE YOUR VOICE IS HEARD!

 You can send in your FPCA by email (recommended) or fax or postal mail.

 If you are registered to vote, you MUST still send in an FPCA to request your ballot in 2022.
-To vote in this election, your FPCA must be received by August 13, 2022.
+Your FPCA must be received by November 1, 2022.

-*If you are registering to vote and you send in your FPCA by mail only, it must be postmarked no later than July 29 and received by August 3.
+*Special Early Deadline for Mailing in Voter Registration: If you are registering to vote and you send in your FPCA by mail, it must be postmarked no later than October 14 and received by October 19.

-2) When You Get Your Ballot, Fill It Out and Mail It Back Right Away
+2) If You Have Your Primary Ballot, Mail It Back Right Away

-When you get your ballot, fill it out and mail it back away.
-It must be postmarked no later than August 23 AND it also must be received in New York by August 30, 2022.
+To be counted in the NY Primary, your ballot must be postmarked no later than August 23 AND it also must be received in New York by August 30, 2022.

 3) Confirm That Your Ballot Was Accepted and Counted